JuliaLang/julia/doc/src/manual/documentation.md

 ## Syntax Guide

-A comprehensive overview of all documentable Julia syntax.
+This guide provides a comprehensive overview of how to attach documentation to all Julia syntax constructs for which providing documentation is possible.

 In the following examples `"..."` is used to illustrate an arbitrary docstring.